 Not necessarily.
 Many general-use payment processors work just fine with restaurant systems.
 If you already have a payment processor or merchant account you are comfortable with, then you should check that it will integrate with your restaurant POS.

 Established restaurants or existing restaurants expanding into new locations will benefit from shopping for the best rates.
 If your restaurant is high-volume or has a high check average (over $40 per person), you’ll also benefit from shopping around for the best rates.

-A good processing rate for your restaurant is the one that allows you accept credit, debit, and mobile wallet payments while still turning a profit.
+A good processing rate for your restaurant is one that allows you to accept credit, debit, and mobile wallet payments while still turning a profit.
 Every restaurant is different, so a good processing rate for a mom-and-pop breakfast spot with low check averages will likely be higher than a good processing rate for a high-volume restaurant that serves three meals a day.

 It’s important to remember that the rates you are quoted as a new business will not be the rates you pay forever.
 As your sales grow, you will have a documented history of your sales volume and check average, so you can negotiate lower rates with your processor or shop for a new one.

 The best way to get low processing rates for your restaurant is to process as many transactions as possible in person.
 Avoid manually entering credit card payments.
 If a customer’s card is declined, avoid multiple swipes; instead, request a different form of payment.
-Get a signature with every transaction, and update your card readers to EMV-compliant and point-to-point-encryption (P2PE) enabled readers.
+Get a signature with every transaction, and update your card readers to EMV-compliant and point-to-point encryption (P2PE) enabled readers.

 Learn more about how credit card processing fees work.